confidential-computing/governance/terminology/common-terminology.md

 application, whereas an attestation for VM isolation provides assurances about a VM and/or the virtual firmware used to launch the VM.

-Attestation may be used as additional information to support stateless communication, e.g., this datagram or computational result was produced by a specific TEE instance; or stateful communication, e.g., this TLS channel is terminated within a specific TEE instance.
+Attestation results may be used to support stateless communication, e.g., this datagram or computational result was produced by a specific TEE instance; or stateful communication, e.g., this TLS channel is terminated within a specific TEE instance.
 The packaging provider may include an attested protocol such as [RA-TLS](https://arxiv.org/pdf/1801.05863.pdf), or provide